 Let’s see how to keep your software and system up-to-date

-Update Arch or Manjaro Linux using command line
+Update Arch or Manjaro Linux using the command line

-You can access the terminal by typing Ctrl+Alt+T or by clicking on the menu button on the left hand side corner and find it by typing terminal.
-Personally I find that updating any distro through terminal is faster and robust.
+You can access the terminal by typing Ctrl+Alt+T or by clicking on the menu button on the left-hand side corner and finding it by typing terminal.
+Personally, I find that updating any distro through the terminal is faster and more robust.

 sudo pacman -Syu

 It compares the local package database against the distribution’s software repository.
-If there are nay new package versions available, you will be prompted to type yes to update the outstanding packages.
+If there are any new package versions available, you will be prompted to type yes to update the outstanding packages.